 The THECB shall designate at least one employee of the board to act as a liaison officer for current and incoming students at institutions of higher education who were formerly in the conservatorship of DFPS.
 The liaison officer shall assist in coordinating college readiness and student success efforts relating to those students.
 Tex.
 Educ.
 Code § 61.0908.

-Special Issue: Contact information for designated liaisons at Texas institutions of higher education is available online at:
+Special Issue: The THECB maintains a Foster Care Liaison List with contact information for designated liaisons at Texas institutions of higher education.